 This report contains some non-IFRS financial measures.
-Terms by which non-IFRS financial measures are identified include, but are not limited to, "operating earnings", "adjusted net earnings", "adjusted net earnings (US\$)", "adjusted net earnings per common share", "adjusted return on equity", "core net earnings", "constant currency basis", "impact of currency movement", "premiums and deposits", "pre-tax operating margin", "return on equity - adjusted net earnings", "sales", "assets under management" and "assets under administration".
+Terms by which non-IFRS financial measures are identified include, but are not limited to, "base earnings (loss)", "base earnings (loss)", "base earnings (loss)", "base earnings (loss)", "constant currency basis", "impact of currency movement", "premiums and deposits", "pre-tax operating margin", "sales", "assets under management" and "assets under administration".
 Non-IFRS financial measures are used to provide management and investors with additional measures of performance to help assess results where no comparable IFRS measure exists.
 However, non-IFRS financial measures do not have standard meanings prescribed by IFRS and are not directly comparable to similar measures used by other companies.
-Refer to the appropriate reconciliations of these non-IFRS financial measures to measures prescribed by IFRS where applicable.
+Refer to the "Non-IFRS Financial Measures" section in the Company's Management's Discussion & Analysis for the year ended December 31, 2020 for the appropriate reconciliations of these non-IFRS financial measures to measures prescribed by IFRS as well as additional details on each measure.